sayem-saif/ShiFlix/README.md

-# JuhiFlix Create this beautiful layout
+# ShiFlix Create this beautiful layout